Welcome to a Post All About NaNoWriMo Prep!

 No?
 Welcome to my club.
 Sorry, but you are definitely still ready for NaNoWriMo.

 Is that space clear of clutter and excuses?
-Have you hidden the TV remote and favourited all of these writing playlists?
+Have you hidden the TV remote and favourited all of your best writing music and playlists?
 Have you tested how comfy the chair/sofa/bed is for a few hours at a time?

 Yes?
 You're more ready than I was on my first year.